Illustration and Design

 About the Artist

 My career in graphics began in the early 1970's, when I was given the opportunity to make drawings for The American Spectator (which was known by a different name back then).
 Subsequently I moved to New York City, and worked for a time at the printmaking studio run by the late Robert Blackburn.
 Then, for about 4 years, I made weekly drawings for the New York Times Book Review.
 After that, I had a similar weekly arrangement with the daily New York Times.
 And after that, I again had a similar relationship with the Wall St. Journal.
 My work with these papers ceased around 1996.
 After a fallow period I became the designer, art director, and staff illlustrator of the Claremont Review of Books, which has been my chief client since 2001.
+Recently, I've produced a number of designs for stationery sold by Cartier, the jewelry firm.

 341 East 10th Street, Apt.
 2E